RubenToroG/rubentorog/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MOVE - Team Management
+- 🔭 I’m currently working on MOVE - Smart Staff Management
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: rubensdt01@gmail.com

+### Goals 2022
+-  MVP - Move 🌱
+-  ~~Enter Platzi Master 😄
+-  Reach C1 level 💬

 <!--
 **RubenToroG/rubentorog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.